 The TS100 is a portable, programmable soldering iron.
 It’s only 31g in weight and 17cm long.

 Input voltage is 12V to 24V which means you can power it off a PSU as well as any 3S, 4S or 5S LiPo batteries allowing you to carry out field repairing easily.
-The power of the iron is proportional to the input voltage.
+A lot of people have been using this iron on 6S LiPo (up to 26.4V) without any problem, but do this at your own risk.

-The temperature range is between 100° to 400° which should be more than enough for RC hobby use.
+The default temperature range is between 100°C to 400°C which should be more than enough for RC hobby use.
 (Any higher than that increases the risk of damaging PCB)

 It’s got REAL temperature control!
 Unlike traditional soldering irons that simply apply a constant power, the TS100 actually monitors and adjusts the temperature by heating up and cooling down with built-in temperature sensors.